There will be much to see and plenty of action.

-Demos in the rear paddock at 11am and 3pm weather permitting.
+There will be a demo in the rear paddock at 12noon weather permitting.

 Steam traction engines, steam rollers and steam trucks will all be out and running.
 After the grand parade the engines are lined up and there will be an opportunity to inspect the engines close up and chat with their drivers.

 The miniature railway and tractor drawn people mover will be busy giving rides for all.
 The grounds are quite extensive so a ride on the train or people mover is a good way to get the top paddock.

 Start and stop your favourite engines to control their run around the tracks.